laclouis5/globox/README.md

 ### Convert and Save to many Formats

-Datasets can be converted to and savde in other formats easily:
+Datasets can be converted to and saved in other formats easily:

 ```python
 # ImageNet